 In January 2021, New Mexico approved a minimum wage increase to $10.50 per hour.

-On March 1, 2021, Santa Fe County enacted a "Living Wage Ordinance," mandating a minimum wage of $12.32.
+On March 1, 2021, Santa Fe County enacted a "Living Wage Ordinance" mandating $12.32 per hour.

 In April 2021, New Mexico became the 18th state to legalize cannabis for recreational use.

-As of 2021, New Mexico's gross domestic product was over $95 billion, and the per capita personal income was slightly over $45,800.
+As of 2021, New Mexico's gross domestic product was over $95 billion and the per capita personal income was slightly over $45,800.

-As of 2021, the vast majority of immigrants in New Mexico came from Mexico (67.6%), followed by the Philippines (3.1%) and Germany (2.4%).
+As of 2021, the vast majority of immigrants in the state came from Mexico (67.6%), followed by the Philippines (3.1%) and Germany (2.4%).

 In 2021, the federal government spent $2.48 on New Mexico for every dollar of tax revenue collected from the state.

-On January 1, 2022, the state's minimum wage is set to increase to $11.50.
+On January 1, 2022, New Mexico's minimum wage is set to increase to $11.50.

 As of June 2022, New Mexico has one of the nation's most permissive abortion laws: Elective abortion care is legal at all stages of pregnancy, without restrictions.

-From July 2021 to July 2022, the U.S. Census Bureau estimated a slight decrease in population.
+From July 2021 to July 2022, New Mexico had 3,333 fewer people, according to the U.S. Census Bureau.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 2,560 homeless people in New Mexico.

-Among the population in 2022, 31% were unaffiliated with any religion.
+Among its population in 2022, 31% were unaffiliated.

 In 2022, Democrat Gabe Vasquez defeated Republican Herrell in New Mexico's Second Congressional District.